ACANETS/iot-labs/lab6/README.md

 3. Take a picture with your Pi.
 ```
-raspistill -o testimg.jpg
+./capture_img.sh
 ```
-You should see the picture file (testimg.jpb) created.
+You should see the picture file (testimg.jpg) created.

 4. Transfer the file to your laptop to view.
 Note that replace 'YOURGROUP' and 'FILESERVER' with the information provided by the instructor.
 ```